Do I need a small business cybersecurity plan?

 Every small business should have some kind of cybersecurity plan in place.
 It is essential to protect client data, including credit card information, phone numbers, names, and addresses.
 Clients expect that you will protect their data, and the law requires it in most situations.

-A small business security plan will often address the following security issues:
+A small business cybersecurity plan will often address the following security issues:

 Creating a plan is one of the best ways to stop a cyberattack before it happens.
 However, you should also consider what will happen if an attack occurs.
-Quick response once you realize that your data has been compromised can save you thousands of dollars and hours of work.
+A quick response once you realize that your data has been compromised can save you thousands of dollars and hours of work.